The 20 Best Absence of Tibia Doctors Near Me in Illinois, US

 Offers Telehealth

-Francis Prendergast is a Pediatric Radiologist in Chicago, Illinois.
+Francis Prendergast is a Pediatric Radiologist practicing medicine in Chicago, Illinois.
 Dr. Prendergast is rated as an Experienced provider by MediFind in the treatment of Absence of Tibia.
-His top areas of expertise are Ureterocele, Scoliosis, Congenital Giant Megaureter, and Caffey Disease.
+He is also highly rated in 61 other conditions, according to our data.
+His clinical expertise encompasses Ureterocele, Scoliosis, Congenital Giant Megaureter, and Caffey Disease.

 Advanced in Absence of Tibia